 - Bankruptcies and foreclosures have soared to historical levels

-- HUD realized this and have launched the ill fated FHA Back to Work Extenuating Circumstances due to an economic event mortgage program back in August 15, 2013 which turned out to be a major disaster
+- HUD realized this and have launched the ill-fated FHA Back to Work Extenuating Circumstances due to an economic event mortgage program back on August 15, 2013, which turned out to be a major disaster

 - This program shortened the waiting period to one year after someone has filed a bankruptcy and/or after a housing event